Glutamat42/Termux-Desktops/Documentation/hardware_acceleration.md

 ### x86 wine
 The idea here is to run only wine with box64.
 Chroot stays on arm.
 This is working and as i understand it the approach used by [winlator](https://github.com/brunodev85/winlator) and [box64droid](https://github.com/Ilya114/Box64Droid).
 Everyting run in wine will likely be x86 anyways so this approach is fine and worth to follow.
 I did manage to get steam to fully start with this approach, but then did not continue following it.
 Have a look on [hangover](https://github.com/AndreRH/hangover) when following this path.

+It might also be interesting to set up a bionic c library based chroot for this usecase.
+This should allow to use all the emulator/winlator drivers for gpu acceleration.
+As this chroot would only run wine, the compatibility issues with bionic should be minimal.

 ### PostmarketOS
 [PostmarketOS pipa wiki](https://wiki.postmarketos.org/wiki/Xiaomi_Pad_6_(xiaomi-pipa))